 - Need – They need help.

-Read More:
+Read More: 500 Emotional Vocabulary List

-Benefits of Practicing Action Words with Sentences
+Benefits of Practising Action Words with Sentences

 Using action words with sentences helps learners: